VanessaRandis/iniciando-thymeleaf/README.md

 Hello!

-This small project is to improve some skills about Thymealeaf that I will teach my students how to aplly in front to make a full project.
+This small project is to improve some skills about Thymealeaf that I will teach my students how to aplly in front-end project, so they can make a full project.

 * Project java with Spring Boot